 Rachio and RainMachine are well-known for having top-notch customer care areas.
 When people purchase new smart gadgets, they often get lost during certain processes and can’t complete them without professional assistance.

-After failing to find answers on their own, the last resort is reaching out to support team for additional help.
-So it’s essential for companies like this to have outstanding customer care areas to satisfy user interest.
+After failing to find answers on their own, the last resort is reaching out to the support team for additional help.
+So it’s essential for companies like this to have outstanding customer care areas.

-Luckily, Rachio and RainMachine have somewhat good customer services.
-I’ve reached out a few times and always professional answers and tips.
+Luckily, Rachio and RainMachine have good customer service.
+I’ve reached out a few times and always been given professional help and tips.

 Rachio Review: Key Takeaway

 - Integrations – Rachio integrates with popular devices like Amazon Alexa and Google Home.
 If you connect Rachio with either of these two, you can give voice-enabled commands that make the whole process a lot more comfortable.

-- Weather Forecast – The mobile application shows a weather forecast and your sprinkler controller will gather the data to save money on bills better.
+- Weather Forecast – The mobile application shows a weather forecast and your sprinkler controller will gather the data and adjust sprinkling times accordingly – hence saving money on bills more effectively.

 - Zones – You can configure zones and activate the ones you think require more attention.
 You can also automate this process and let the irrigation system controller handle all the planning.

 - Mobile Application – Rachio’s mobile application is lovely.
 It’s easy to use, intuitive and well-structured.
 It never glitches, freezes or crashes.

 That’s pretty much everything.
 Rachio is one of the best sprinkler controllers on the market with a beautiful set of features and capabilities.
 It has thousands of satisfied customers and can meet, or exceed, your expectations.

 RainMachine Review: Key Takeaway

 RainMachine is a favourite sprinkler controller that has high ratings and lots of positive reviews.
 It’s a best-selling product with a lot of potential.
-RainMachine is widely regarded as one of the best irrigation system controllers and boasts having one of the best features and capabilities.
+RainMachine is widely regarded as one of the best irrigation system controllers and boasts having one of the best features’ set and range of capabilities.

 - Local Control – The main advantage of the sprinkler controller is that it doesn’t rely on cloud service to keep your system running.
 Even if your Wi-Fi is down, it won’t interfere with RainMachine’s functionality.